team-coder/team-coder.com/_posts/2015-09-09-the-team-coder.md

 categories: dev
 image: /images/posts/2015-09-09-the-team-coder/title-image.jpg
 permalink: /the-team-coder/
+description: Coding in a team requires more than just coding skills.
+A modern software developer is not only a programmer but also an architect, communicator, teacher and learner.
+There are many tools and practices that help developers to work effectively in a team and to create code that is maintainable and extendable by all team members.
 ---

 Coding in a team requires more than just coding skills.
 A modern software developer is not only a programmer but also an architect, communicator, teacher and learner.
 There are many tools and practices that help developers to work effectively in a team and to create code that is maintainable and extendable by all team members.